nomad-coe/nomad/docs/oasis.md

 - The NOMAD images we use are tagged `stable`.
 This could be replaced with concrete version tags.
 - The services are setup to restart `always`, you might want to change this to `no` while debugging errors to prevent indefinite restarts.
+- When the elasticsearch version gets upgraded between different NOMAD version (e.g. NOMAD v1.0.6 introduced elasticsearch 7.x), you should be able to simply restart the elasticsearch containers.
+Docker will pull the new image.
+At least elasticsearch 7.x should be compatible with indices created in version 6.0 or later.

 ### nomad.yaml